csiro-dcfp/pangeo_hpc/README.md

 		}
 	```
 	Note, you will need to edit the `PANGEO_RUN_SCRIPT_DIR` variable.
 8. Run the `pangeo` function or submit `start_jupyter.sh` to the queue.
-For the former, instructions for setting up port forwarding will be printed to your screen.
+For the former, instructions for setting up port forwarding to view your JupyterLab session will be printed to your screen.
 For the latter, you'll have to parse them from the `jupyter_instructions.txt` file that will appear in the current directory.
 In both cases, the instructions will only appear once your jobs leaves the queue which may take a minute or so.
-9. Following the instructions to view your JupyterLab instance via a web browser.
+9. Following the instructions to view your JupyterLab session via a web browser.
-10. The key step to getting `dask-jobqueue` running on Gadi is the manipulation of the default jobscripts submitted by dask's `PBSCluster` into a format that Gadi expects.
+10. Do your science.
+My typical workflow is to use `dask-jobqueue` to request and access resources to do the "heavy-lifting" in my notebooks (e.g. reducing a large dataset down to a 2D field to plot).
+The key step to getting `dask-jobqueue` running on Gadi is the manipulation of the default jobscripts submitted by dask's `PBSCluster` into a format that Gadi expects.
 An example of this hack is given in `run_dask-jobqueue_Gadi.ipynb`.